-- High blood pressure.
-Your blood pressure should be checked regularly and any high blood pressure should be treated while you are taking Iclusig.
-Tell your healthcare provider if you get confusion, headaches, dizziness, chest pain or shortness of breath.
+- High blood pressure (hypertension).
+Iclusig can cause new or worsening high blood pressure.
+Your blood pressure should be checked regularly, and any high blood pressure should be treated during treatment with Iclusig.
+Tell your healthcare provider right away if you get confusion, headaches, dizziness, chest pain or shortness of breath.

-- muscle weakness, tingling, burning, pain, and loss of feeling in your hands and feet
+- muscle weakness, tingling, burning, pain, discomfort or loss of feeling in your hands and feet

-- double vision and other problems with eyesight, trouble moving the eye, drooping of part of the face, sagging or drooping eyelids, and change in taste
+- double vision and other problems with eyesight, trouble moving the eye, drooping of part of the face, sagging or drooping eyelids, or change in taste

-- Effects on the eye.
+- Eye problems.
 Serious eye problems that can lead to blindness or blurred vision may happen with Iclusig.
-Tell your healthcare provider if you get any of the following symptoms: bleeding in the eye, perceived flashes of light, light sensitivity, floaters, dry inflamed, swollen, or itchy eyes, and eye pain.
+Tell your healthcare provider right away if you get any of the following symptoms: bleeding in the eye, perceived flashes of light, light sensitivity, floaters, blurred vision, dry, inflamed, swollen, or itchy eyes, or eye pain.
 Your healthcare provider will monitor your vision before and during your treatment with Iclusig.

-- Severe bleeding.
+- Serious bleeding.
 Iclusig can cause bleeding which can be serious and may lead to death.
-Tell your healthcare provider if you get any signs of bleeding during treatment with Iclusig including:
+Tell your healthcare provider right away if you get any signs of bleeding during treatment with Iclusig including:

 - vomiting blood or if your vomit looks like coffee-grounds